Astaxanthin is a powerful antioxidant that’s sourced from some of the healthiest foods in the world: salmon and microalgae.

 It also doesn’t include any sort of fat-based solvent to dissolve the astaxanthin, so the absorption may not be as good as a competitor.
 This would lower the effective dosage even further, landing it at the bottom of the rankings.

-Nature Made has a reputation for standard, no-frills supplement products, and that’s certainly the case here.
-Their astaxanthin supplement provides a decent 4 mg dosage per capsule, but not much else to write home about—no innovative additional ingredients, no high-quality oils delivering the astaxanthin, and not a great dosage for people looking for powerful antioxidant effects.
+Nutricost makes a standard, no-frill astaxanthin supplement that delivers 4 mg dosage per capsule, but there’s not much else to write home about—no innovative additional ingredients, no high-quality oils delivering the astaxanthin, and not a great dosage for people looking for powerful antioxidant effects.

 Best astaxanthin overall: Sports Research Triple Strength Astaxanthin

 Sports Research makes a fantastic astaxanthin that features an industry-leading 12 mg dosage.
 On top of that, it’s completely devoid of unnecessary additives, making it an easy pick for the best overall astaxanthin supplement.